Toyota Kijang: Indonesia

-On 15 January 1997, the fourth-generation Kijang was launched with a more rounded, aerodynamic shape.
-It was originally planned to be introduced in 2000, but since rival Mitsubishi wanted to introduce the Freeca/Kuda in 1998, it was instead launched three years in advance.
+On 15 January 1997, the fourth-generation Kijang was launched in Indonesia with a more rounded, aerodynamic shape.
+It was originally planned to be introduced in 2000, but since Mitsubishi planned to introduce the Kuda in 1998, the Kijang was instead launched three years in advance.
 It was more powerful and more refined than its predecessors.
 The wagon model, often colloquially known as "Kijang Kapsul" (Indonesian for "Capsule Kijang"), was designated either the F70 series (short wheelbase) or the F80 series (long wheelbase), and features a rear liftgate rather than a side-opening rear door, with some coachbuild versions still retain the latter.
 The pickup model was designated as the F60 series.
 For the first time, the 2L diesel-powered Kijang was offered.
 Either the carburetted 7K or the fuel-injected 7K-E-powered Kijang was the most popular model due to its low maintenance cost, despite being underpowered compared to the 2.0-litre 1RZ-E unit.
 It was built on the same platform as the sixth-generation Hilux.
-The Kijang received facelifts on 28 November 1999 and 23 August 2002, respectively.
+The Kijang received facelifts on 1 February 2000 and 23 August 2002, respectively.

 The fourth-generation wagon model Kijangs were generally released in four different trim levels, depending on wheelbase options: